-The Ice Harvest Festival will offer a variety of indoor and outdoor activities:
+The 2018 Ice Harvest Festival offered a variety of indoor and outdoor activities:

-- ice sculpting by the SUNY Delhi Hospitality Center Ice Team–blocks of ice will be transformed into beautiful works of art
+- ice sculpting by the SUNY Delhi Hospitality Center Ice Team–blocks of ice were transformed into beautiful works of art

 - ice fishing with volunteers from the Dave Brandt Chapter of Trout Unlimited

 - a hot soup buffet featuring soup from local restaurants

 - local farmers and vendors including Byebrook Farm (Gouda cheese), Promisedland Farm (handknit Swedish-style mittens and hats), the Cooperstown Distillery, and Cabana Coffee

 - films of ice harvests in the 1920s-1940s